Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 Q. Why should I buy my precious metals from Montana Rarities?

 Couple of reasons.
 We will have a broader selection of bullion and collectible coins than most coin stores, where they might have "silver rounds" we carry at least 3 brands that you can buy without getting an assortment.
 Also, you don't have to get in your car and drive over to the local store just to find out what they have.
-Even if their prices beat ours (including shipping), don't forget to factor in the gas, time and effort you need to shop local.
+Even if their prices beat ours don't forget to factor in the gas, time and effort you need to shop local.
 Finally- no sales tax.
 Enough said...

 Q. Is gold a good investment?

-Buying precious metals carries risk, and prices can go down.
-There are no guarantees, prices fluctuate according to investor whim, the economy and Central Bank decisions.
 That being said, the Federal Reserve appears determined to destroy the US Dollar for some strange reason.
 Gold is not an "investment", it is real money, a form of savings.
 While the price of gold fluctuates when priced in Dollars, the amount of gold does not.
 It will never be worthless- can you say the same about your shares of Silicon Valley Bank, Enron or Washington Mutual?
-We at Montana Rarities understand that owning some Gold is part of a diversified investment plan.
-Gold has been a trusted store of wealth and widely accepted money for over 5,000 years.

 Q. What about silver?